 Classes in the university are usually held once, twice or thrice a week depending on each department or course programme.
 When I was an international student in one Japanese university, most of my classes are held once a week and, one was held twice a month.
 There are day schedules and evening schedules.
 Schedules vary from university to university.
 First period usually starts at around 8:30 in the morning with the last period ending at around 5:30 in the afternoon.
 Evening schedules usually start at 6:00 until around 8:00.
 Students can choose to have as much/less subjects to take.

-One thing I observed about Japanese university students is that 95% belongs to a certain club.
-Club is a big part of a student’s life.
+One thing I observed about Japanese university students is that clubs are a big part of a student’s life.
 Dance Club, Choir, Acoustic, Brass Band, Soccer Club, Baseball Club, Volleyball Club (name all sports, maybe they do have a club for that) Cooking Club, English Club.
 I can’t name them all!
 They are so into clubs that one student can be a member of more than one club.
 They are so into it that sometimes they attend club meetings and rehearsals more than regular classes.
 One time, our professor was so surprised that almost half of the class were not around.
 They were in their club doing some rehearsals for an incoming school event.
 During opening ceremony (held in April), club members crowd the university gates, hallways and grounds to invite incoming freshmen students to become a member of their clubs.
 The way they invite newcomers turns the scene into a festival or sometimes a supermarket on sale.